 Other authors propose that the AhR receptor can be both friend and foe, depending on conditions of exposure.
 Pollutants that bind the AhR for long periods of time, for example, may promote autoimmunity (Julliard et al. 2014).

+Dioxin also may affect other things related to type 1 diabetes.
 In mice treated with a chemical to give them a type 1-like diabetes, TCDD affects the gut microbiome and liver in detrimental ways (Lefever et al. 2016).
+Dioxin can also lead to an increased susceptibility to viruses (Fiorito et al. 2016).

 Veterans exposed to dioxin via Agent Orange have higher rates of neuropathy-- nerve damage often associated with diabetes-- than those who were less exposed (Michalek et al. 2001).
 The VA recognizes peripheral neuropathy as related to Agent Orange exposure, if the disease appeared within one year of exposure.